dwynwei/Distances-Between-Airports/README.md

 ## Installation

 1. Clone this repository.
-2. Open the solution file (`AirportDistanceAPI.sln`) in Visual Studio or any other compatible IDE.
+2. Open the solution file (`DistanceAPI.sln`) in Visual Studio or any other compatible IDE.
 3. Build the solution to restore NuGet packages.
 4. Build the solution again to compile the project.